 Thermoplastic Paints

-Thermoplastic paint is another option for line stripers.
-As the name suggests, the paints contain plastic polymers that make them more durable.
-Keep in mind, though, that this option is more expensive than others.
+Thermoplastic paint is another option to think about for how to paint a parking lot.
+As the name suggests, these paints contain plastic polymers, making them more durable.
+Keep in mind, though, that this option is more expensive than other ones used for painting parking lots.

 There is much to consider when you paint parking lot areas.
-The bottom line is you want to choose something as durable as possible but is also affordable and meets your local law requirements.
+The bottom line is that you want to choose something as durable as possible while also being affordable and meeting your local law requirements.

 How to Paint a Parking Lot

 Getting the right gear to paint a parking lot is easier once you are familiar with the steps.
 Forgetting just one item will wreak havoc with your plans!
-Imagine going through clearing the lot of vehicles twice because you forgot to get enough paint.
-So let’s go through a quick rundown of what you’ll need.
+Imagine going through the process of clearing a parking lot twice because you forgot to get enough paint.
+So, let’s go through a quick rundown of what you’ll need.

 Line Stripe Paint

-Here’s a simple parking lot paint calculator where you can easily put in how many linear or square feet you’ll be striping.
+Here’s a simple parking lot paint calculator where you can easily enter the number of linear or square feet you’ll be striping.
 Remember, you’ll need to do this for each color you are using (in other words, don’t forget blue for the handicap spaces).

-Use white paint or yellow paint for painting parking zones.
+Use white or yellow paint to paint parking zones.
 As mentioned, use blue paint to mark handicap spots.
 Use red traffic paint to mark fire zones.

 You’ll also need to decide on whether you want to use water or oil-based parking lot paint.
-Be sure to check local regulations and laws, as there are places where solvent based paint is banned.
+Be sure to check local regulations and laws, as some areas prohibit the use of solvent-based paint.

 A Way To Apply The Paint

 If you're new to line striping, then feel free to use a roller.
-But this can be tedious if you're painting a large parking lot.
+However, this can be tedious if you're painting large parking lots.

 Line stripers (also known as line striping machines) make the job far easier, and there’s the right size of equipment for every need.
-It doesn’t have to break the bank either.
+How do you paint a parking lot with equipment that doesn’t have to break the bank either?

-Once you pick the right way to apply the paint for you, you’ll know whether you need pails or cans of aerosol paint.
+Once you determine the best way to apply the paint for your needs, you’ll know whether you need pails or cans of aerosol paint.

 Stencils